UMEP-dev/UMEP-Tutorials/docs/source/Tutorials/UWGSpatial.rst

    :alt:  none
    :width: 75%

    The settings for calculating building morphology.
+Click on image for enlargement.

 This operation should have produced 16 different text files; 15 (*anisotrophic*) that include morphometric parameters from each 5 degree section for each grid and one file (*isotropic*) that includes averaged values for each of the 15 grids.
 You can open **kv_IMPGrid_isotropic.txt** and compare the different values for different grids.
 Header abbreviations are explained `here <http://umep-docs.readthedocs.io/en/latest/Abbreviations.html>`__.